• Skip to primary navigation

 • Substitute the fresh rosemary for 2 teaspoons dried rosemary

-• Add extra milk if you want to thin out the soup.
+• Add extra milk if you want to thin out your chicken and mushroom soup.

 FAQ